Teaching & Learning

 - Create immersive classroom resources using PowerPoint

-- Provide students and families with Virtual tours, meetings and open houses whenever an in-person meeting is not possible
+- Students and families with Virtual tours, meetings and open houses whenever an in-person meeting is not possible

 Instructional Equity NYSED Requirement